mamedev/mame/docs/source/initialsetup/mameintro.rst

 performance, at the cost of greatly lowered accuracy and fewer supported systems.

-MAME will take advantage of 3D hardware for compositing artwork and scaling the games to full screen.
-To make use of this, you should have a modern computer with modern 3D hardware.
+MAME will take advantage of 3D hardware for compositing artwork and scaling displayed software to full screen.
+To make use of this, you should have at least a semi-modern computer with semi-modern 3D hardware made within the last five to ten years.

 HLSL or GLSL special effects such as CRT simulation will put a very heavy load on your video card, especially at higher resolutions.
 You will need a fairly